aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/comparison/feature-specific-considerations.md

 #### Which configuration changes to ASEA Firewall instances are supported from LZA?

 Only removing the Firewalls from the configuration file to decommission them is supported.
-Any other changes to the configuration (i.e. change the AMI used) will be ignored by the acclerator.
+Any other changes to the configuration (i.e. change the AMI used) will be ignored by the accelerator.

 ### Application Load Balancers
 ASEA has the ability to deploy ALBs in individual accounts (e.g. Perimeter account) or be configured at the OU level to deploy ALB in every accounts of the OU.

 During upgrade, the existing deployed resources are not modified and remain in the original ASEA CloudFormation stacks.

 The recommendation is to create new ALBs through LZA, reconfigure the workloads to use them, and then decommission the ASEA ALBs.

 #### Which configuration changes to ASEA Application Load Balancers are supported from LZA?
 The ASEA ALBs are not converted to the LZA configuration files, no changes are supported through LZA pipeline.
-You can modify ASEA ALB properties, modify and add rules to ALB listeners or change target groups direclty through the AWS console or APIs.
+You can modify ASEA ALB properties, modify and add rules to ALB listeners or change target groups directly through the AWS console or APIs.

 Once you redeploy new ALBs with LZA those can be managed through the regular LZA configuration files.